marudy/react-native-responsive-screen/README.md

 # Inspiration

 As web developers we are familiar with CSS percentage values.
 Unfortunately, percentages are not fully supported in React Native, at least not yet.
-There are CSS properties that do not support percentage values at all, although they do in “normal” web development (i.e. margin, border-width, border-radius etc).
+I.E. `margin`, `border-width`, `border-radius` properties do not support percentage values at all.

-This package provides a way to use percentages - the developer provides percentage stings as arguments and the methods calculate the “correct” independent pixel (dp) values for every different screen dynamically.
+This package provides a way to use percentages; the developer provides percentage stings as arguments and the methods calculate the “correct” independent pixel (dp) values for every different screen dynamically.

 # Installation